-I recently bought a EPROM eraser from Ebay for $20.
-It's most often sold by a vendor out of Hong Kong.
-Despite it's low price, it's worked fine for me.
-There's no documentation with it and you have to be careful with getting the timing right to fully erase the eprom without frying the chip.
+The EPROM eraser I use was purchased from eBay for $20 a number of yers ago.
+These days you can still find them for as little as $29 plus shipping.
+Despite it's low price, it's served me well over the years.
+There's no documentation with it and you have to be careful with getting the timing right to fully erase the EPROM without frying the chip.
 The time varies based on the eprom type and even between manufacturers of the same eprom.

 To determine the amount of time to erase, I place a chip in the eraser and pull it out every minute, place it in my Pocket Programmer and check to see if it reads as erased.
 If a do a few of one type and some aren't fully erased, I'll bump up the time needed until all are erased.